Cost Of Lost Surgical Probes

-The hospital reports that no devices have been lost since the RFID system went live, and return on investment was expected within one year.
-Following the successful deployment of the probe-tracking application, the hospital began deploying ThingMagic Astra UHF RFID readers throughout its main facility to track other mobile medical devices.
+The hospital reports that no devices have been lost since the RFID system went live, and return-on-investment was expected within one year.
+Following the successful deployment of the probe-tracking application, the hospital began deploying ThingMagic Astra UHF RFID readers throughout its main facility to track other mobile assets.
 Ultimately, the hospital plans to track to up 5,000 mobile medical assets.

-In addition to providing instrument tracking, Xerafy’s RFID tags can track the progress of the decontamination, sterilization and staging processes.
-This can help staff ensure compliance to sterilization procedures, calibration, and certification.
-The benefits for risk mitigation to the hospital and efficiency in locating any piece of tagged equipment makes RFID tracking inevitable for the healthcare industry.
+In addition to providing instrument tracking, Xerafy’s RFID tags can track the progress of the decontamination, sterilization, and staging processes.
+This can help staff ensure compliance with sterilization procedures, calibration, and certification.
+The benefits of risk mitigation to the hospital and efficiency in locating any piece of tagged equipment make RFID tracking inevitable for the healthcare industry.

 Xerafy is a pioneer in Industrial RFID, bringing to market several innovations that enable advanced industrial identification and automation capabilities.

 In addition to a complete range of field-proven RFID tags available off-the-shelf, Xerafy offers Custom RFID Tags services, covering everything from a personalization service bureau to custom-design engineering capabilities.